greencloudcomputing/docs/docs/api/endpoint.md

 ## Delete

 :::info
 The Delete endpoint is used to delete the public endpoint for a given function.
+Endpoints don't expire.
+They need to be deleted if not needed anymore.
 :::

 #### Endpoint